$15,000 Bean Lockyer Ticehurst Award for Excellence in Regional Journalism

 Submitting your work in online format is preferred.
-If your work appears online, is available for public viewing and will remain unaltered for the judging period - from June to August - providing a URL link is sufficient (publication date must be specified in application form).
+If your work appears online, is available for public viewing and will remain unaltered for the judging period - from August to October - providing a URL link is sufficient (publication date must be specified in the application form).

 Print entries eg newspaper articles can be submitted via email in PDF format.

 MP3 files are sufficient for submitted radio stories, however they must be accompanied by a copy of the transcript.

 Video format must be rendered into Youtube/Vimeo or able to be rendered into this format.
 If you are unable to provide this, you may mail four (4) copies of your entry on four (4) separate CD/DVD's to: